Neuro-Dynamics/LCZero-Stuff/EvaluationTests/README.md

 # Position and Move analysis and comparison

-For these tests a series of human games were evaluated at each position (both white and black) by Stockfish 9 and by LCZero using different neural networks.
+For these tests, a series of human games were evaluated at each position (both white and black) by Stockfish 9 and by LCZero using different neural networks.

 **Stockfish 9 64 bit**
 - Depth: 24